Premature FD Withdrawal: Rules and Penalty Charges

 2. Financial Flexibility

-Premature withdrawal of fixed deposits provides you with the opportunity to adjust your investment strategy if needed, especially if you want to spread your lump sum FD into multiple FDs (FD laddering strategy) or if you're not happy with interest rate offered by your current bank.
+Premature withdrawal of fixed deposits provides you with the opportunity to adjust your investment strategy if needed, especially if you want to spread your lump sum FD into multiple FDs (FD laddering strategy) or if you're not happy with the interest rate offered by your current bank.

 For example, if you have ₹15 lakh in a single FD with low returns, you can either withdraw the fund and reinvest in an FD with higher returns or break it into multiple FD accounts.